ctr4si/A-Hierarchical-Latent-Structure-for-Variational-Conversation-Modeling/README.md

-# A Hierarchical Latent Structure for Variational Conversation Modeling
+# Variational Hierarchical Conversation RNN (VHCR)
 This is a Pytorch Implementation of the paper "A Hierarchical Latent Structure for Variational Conversation Modeling" accepted in NAACL 2018.

 The code will be soon uploaded.